RJUNCC/ryanjportfolio/content/blog/medallion.md

 Next, the gold layer.
 Let's say we use Amazon Redshift as a data warehouse.
 We load the silver layer data from AWS S3 and we aggregate the data.
 Then, we write it to Redshift as a gold layer.

-We can also use Airflow with this.
+We can also use Airflow or Prefect with this.
 We can put all those steps in functions and define a DAG.
 Then, we can use Airflow's python operators and set task dependencies.

 Then, we can use the gold layer data to analyze and visualize our data, and use those visualization and analysis for insights.